Welcome to SNAP-Ed at WSU Extension, Pierce County

 The SNAP-Ed program at WSU Extension Pierce County represents 1 of 35 community organizations funded by Washington’s Department of Health (DOH).
 At Extension, our mission is to “engage people, organizations, and communities to advance knowledge, economic well-being, and quality of life by fostering inquiry, learning, and the application of research.”

 The WSU Extension Supplemental Nutrition Assistance Program Education (SNAP-Ed) is a free education program for Pierce County residents who receive or are eligible to receive Supplemental Nutrition Assistance Program benefits (previously known as Food Stamps).

 The SNAP-Ed program at WSU Extension Pierce County strives to improve the health outcomes of low-income Pierce County residents through group education and community-based partnerships.
 We offer research-tested nutrition education resources to Pierce County residents.
 In addition, we partner with local organizations that serve populations eligible for Basic Food benefits.
 In Washington State, SNAP-eligible is defined as households with incomes at or below 200% of the Federal Poverty Level (FPL).

-SNAP-Ed is funded by USDA’s Supplemental Nutrition Assistance Program.
+USDA’s Supplemental Nutrition Assistance Program funds SNAP-Ed.
 The Supplemental Nutrition Assistance Program provides nutrition assistance to people with low income.
 It can help you buy nutritious foods for a better diet.
 To find out more, 1-877-501-2233. http://foodhelp.wa.gov/

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs who contact Linda Mathews SNAP-Ed Coordinator, at email@example.com or (253) 798-7154 at least two weeks prior to the event.
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Linda Mathews SNAP-Ed Manager at firstname.lastname@example.org or (253) 798-7154 at least two weeks before the event.